ar-i/easynotebook/README.md

 ![](https://i.imgur.com/76XLeVJ.png)

 **easynotebook** is an ultra-minimalistic generator for static websites, ideal for blogs.
-It takes a bunch of Markdown-files and generates HTML-files out of it, all listed on an index-page
+It takes a bunch of Markdown-files and generates HTML-files out of it, all listed on an index-page.

 #### Requirements
 A less-than-20-years-old version of `bash` as well as `pandoc`.

 For Debian / Ubuntu:
 `sudo apt-get install pandoc`
 For RHEL / Fedora / CentOS:
 `sudo dnf install pandoc`
-For OSX the best option
+For OSX the best option is [Homebrew](https://brew.sh):
 `brew install pandoc`
 For more information please refer to the corresponding [documentation](https://pandoc.org/installing.html#macos)

 #### Usage